oren/oren.github.io/articles/score-business-plan/README.md

 # How to Score a Business Plan

-Validate your business plan scoring skills with an industry-recognized credential and grow your career.
-Cost: 6 minutes.

-## Training (5 minutes)

-A Business plan is a document.
-You score it between 0 and 37.
-Spend only 5-10 minutes reading and scoring it.
+A Business plan is a document that you can score between 0 and 37.

 ### 1. Overall Impression of the Executive Summary (0-5)
 * Does the summary adequately describe the idea — does the idea make sense?